johwiese/Fork-CMS-Theme-Bootstrap-Gray/README.md

 ## Installation

-Get the latest release at https://github.com/keksmampfer/Fork-CMS-Theme-Bootstrap-Gray/releases and extract the `Bootstrap-Gray` folder into `\src\Frontend\Themes`.
-Select install at your Fork-CMS backend.
+Get the latest release at https://github.com/keksmampfer/Fork-CMS-Theme-Bootstrap-Gray/releases and upload it at the backend or extract the `Bootstrap-Gray` folder into `\src\Frontend\Themes`.